grimloc-aduque/Advanced-APP-Programming-Blackjack/README.md

 * XML

 # Design Patterns
-* Singleton: Historical management
+* Singleton: To manage the Historical across the APP
-* Adapter: Tie RecyclerView and Partidas List interfaces
+* Adapter: To link the RecyclerView and Partidas List interfaces

 # Blackjack Game